majiakun111/gs/langchain-2025-04-17-daily-progress.md

 - Remote malicious email injection which leads to control of the agent and forward the user's email (open)
 - community: Strip URLs from sitemap. (open)
 - SitemapLoader URLs are not properly strippe (open)
-- langchain: catch if there are only system messages in a prompt for anthropic (open)

 ## Pull Requests
-- doc: clean doc word description. (open)
+- Deprecate HanaDB, HanaTranslator and update example notebook to use new implementation  (open)
-- langchain: fix mypy type ignores (open)
+- langchain[lint]: fix mypy type ignores (open)
 - core: Raise `AttributeError` (not `ModuleNotFoundError`) from`__getattr__` (open)
 - opensearch: create standalone langchain-opensearch package (open)
 - langchain-openai: Fix openapi _resize case. (open)